Janowoj/simple-components/README.md

 .. so we can use it in the addCase method:

 extraReducers(builder) {
-    builder.addCase(moviesSlice.actions.reset.toString(), (state, action) => {
+    builder.addCase(moviesSlice.actions.reset, (state, action) => {
       return [];
     });
   }

+// we don't have to use toString() method, because the addCase method is going to convert the action creator function to a string automatically.

-4. Create a new, standalone reset action and get both slices to watch for it.
+4. Create a new, standalone reset action and get both slices to watch for it (the BEST SOLUTION).

+// Solution 3 is not ideal because if we will change something in the moviesSlice (e.g. rename a reducer or reset) all of the sudden our songSlice is going to BREAK.

+// goal:

+Get both the Combined Songs Reducer and the Combined Movies Reducer to watch for an action of 'app/reset'.

+// steps:

+- delete the reset function from the moviesSlice (reducer),
+- remove the builder.addCase method from the moviesSlice,
+- remove the reset from the export statement,

+- import {createAction} from '@reduxjs/toolkit',
+- const reset = createAction('app/reset'),
+- add to both slices:
+extraReducers(builder) {
+    builder.addCase(reset, (state, action) => {
+      return [];
+    });
+  }